brendt/stitcher.io/src/content/blog/2017-11-11-shorthand-comparisons-in-php.md

 ### Sort functions

 One great use for this operator, is to sort arrays.
-There are quiet [a few ways](*http://php.net/manual/en/array.sorting.php) to sort an array in PHP, and some of these methods allow a user defined sort function.
+There are quite [a few ways](*http://php.net/manual/en/array.sorting.php) to sort an array in PHP, and some of these methods allow a user defined sort function.
 This function has to compare two elements, and return `1`, `0`, or `-1` based on their position.